h4x0rMadness/ec500-CyberWalk-Game/README.md

 ## Taskboard:

 - Determine details of the game
-- Realize basic (level 1) reward architecture
+- Display basic (level 1) reward architecture
 - Connect Object Detection
 - Have at least one sample conversion from acquired object to materials
 - \*Login/logout